What is a ghost tour?

 How much walking is involved with each tour?

-The tour itself is approximately 3/4 to 1 mile in length, with several stops for stories along the way.
+The tour itself is approximately 1 mile in length, with several stops for stories along the way.
 Hunts are about half a mile.

 Are cameras allowed?